U.S. Federal Shutdown Information At this time, all of Utah’s national parks, monuments and recreation areas remain open. Learn more.

 Responsible Travel Tips

 Responsible travel helps keep our state parks in great shape for future guests.
-If you’re planning a visit to Scofield State Park, here are some simple tips:
+If you’re planning a visit to Scofield Reservoir State Park, here are some simple tips:

 • If you’re planning to fish, familiarize yourself with Utah wildlife and fishery regulations, limits and license requirements.